sablier-labs/v2-core/README.md

 ## Deployments

-You can see the full list of deployments addresses [here](https://docs.sablier.com).
+See the [Deployments](./wiki/Deployments.md) wiki for guidance on the deployment scripts.
+The list of all deployments addresses can be found [here](https://docs.sablier.com).

 It is worth noting that not every file in this repository is included in each deployment.
-For instance, the `SablierV2FlashLoan` abstract is not inherited by any contract on the `main` branch.
-However, we have decided to keep it in version control because we may decide to use it in the future.
+For instance, the `SablierV2FlashLoan` abstract is not inherited by any contract on the `main` branch, but we have kept it in version control because we may decide to use it in the future.

 ## Security